ms/buildtogether.tech/src/delivery.md

 Depending on the structure of your course, you may be asked to figure out how much you would charge for the software you have produced.
-The answer is out of scope for this book, but <cite>Davidson2009</cite> is a good short introduction to the topic.
+The answer is out of scope for this book, but [% b Davidson2009 %] is a good short introduction to the topic.

 You may also be asked to do some <span g="marketing"